Smitkoshiya9002/demo/README.md

 # demo
-their are some projrctr example , their are made when i am start to learn and testing
+their are some projrct example , their are made when i am start to learn and testing